 A combined ticket is available for Penlee House, Tate St Ives, the Barbara Hepworth Museum and Leach Pottery, also offering 10% discount on shop purchases at Newlyn Art Gallery and The Exchange, Penzance.
 Holders may return as many times as they like to all or any of the venues during a seven day period.
 Currently priced at £10 full or £7 concessions for a limited period to 31 March 2017 while Tate St Ives is closed (Hepworth Museum remains open).

 Museums in West Cornwall

 Geevor tin mine and museum

-Geevor, the Cornish tin mine that just wouldn’t die is a great place to start the full story of mining in Cornwall.
-Kept alive by the miners who held on to this important piece of Cornish history and it has now achieved Cornish Mining World Heritage site inclusion.
-The site is packed full of information, set in a stunning location beside the North Atlantic seas.
-Take an underground tours of the 250 year old Wheal Mexico workings, enjoy talks from the ex miners themselves and visit a fascinating little museum.
+Geevor, the Cornish tin mine is a great place to start the full story of mining in Cornwall.
+The miners themselves held on to this important piece of Cornish history – it has now achieved Cornish Mining World Heritage.
+Take an underground tour of the 250 year old Wheal Mexico workings; enjoy talks from the ex miners themselves and visit a fascinating little museum.

 Visit 9.00am – 5pm Sunday to Friday (last admission 4.00pm) Summer

 For Further information:- Geevor Tin Mine